 Case-Longines HydroConquest

 In a rugged 43mm case, the HydroConquest feels snug on the wrist.
 But this isn’t the cumbersome hockey puck of the watch, and you can tell that Longines’ designers have gone through an ergonomic process.
-The fact that it’s ‘short’ 12mm thick, with the legs bent and the bracelet sliding off the case means that the watch is flush with your wrist.
+The fact that it’s ‘short’ 12mm thick, with the legs bent and the bracelet sliding off the case, means the watch is flush with your wrist.

 A distinctive feature of the HydroConquest is the protective structure built around the crown.
 Two angled crown guards protrude from the right side of the case to protect the crown.
 The crown is also large and equipped with ridges for better grip.
 Most cases have a matte brushed finish, making them perfect for tool watches where you don’t want the surface to be scratched or exposed to a glossy finish.